-ELEMENT 1 POINT 2 POINTS 3 POINTS 4 POINTS 5 POINTS CORE I: CHILD DEVE LOPMENT AND SCHOOL READINESS 1.
-Child Observation ☐ Not required ☐ Program uses evidence- based child assessment/observation tool annually that covers all five domains of development ☐ Program uses valid and reliable child assessment/ observation tool aligned with CA Foundations & Frameworks1 twice a year ☐ DRDP (minimum twice a year) and results used to inform curriculum planning ☐ Program uses DRDP twice a year and uploads into DRDP Tech and results used to inform curriculum planning 2.
-Developmental and Health Screenings ☐ Meets Title 22 Regulations □ Health Screening Form (Community Care Licensing form LIC 701 "Physician's Report - Child Care Centers" or equivalent) used at entry, then: 1.
-Annually OR 2.
-Ensures vision and hearing screenings are conducted annually ☐ Program works with families to ensure screening of all children using a valid and reliable developmental screening tool at entry and as indicated by results thereafter AND ☐ Meets Criteria from point level 2 ☐ Program works with families to ensure screening of all children using the ASQ at entry and as indicated by results thereafter AND ☐ Meets Criteria from point level 2 □ Program works with families to ensure screening of all children using the ASQ & ASQ-SE, if indicated, at entry, then as indicated by results thereafter AND □ Program staff uses children's screening results to make referrals and implement intervention strategies and adaptations as appropriate AND □ Meets Criteria from point level 2 CORE II: T EACHERS AND TEACHING 3 3.
-Minimum Qualifications for Lead Teacher/ Family Child Care Home (FCCH) ☐ Meets Title 22 Regulations [Center: 12 units of Early Childhood Education (ECE)/Child Development (CD) FCCH: 15 hours of training on preventive health practices] ☐ Center: 24 units of ECE/CD2 OR Associate Teacher Permit ☐ FCCH: 12 units of ECE/CD OR Associate Teacher Permit ☐ 24 units of ECE/CD + 16 units of General Education OR Teacher Permit AND ☐ 21 hours professional development (PD) annually ☐ Associate's degree (AA/AS) in ECE/CD (or closely related field) OR AA/AS in any field plus 24 units of ECE/CD OR Site Supervisor Permit AND ☐ 21 hours PD annually ☐ Bachelor's degree in ECE/CD (or closely related field) OR_BA/BS in any field plus/with 24 units of ECE/CD (or master's degree in ECE/CD) OR Program Director Permit AND ☐ 21 hours PD annually 4.
-Effective Teacher-Child Interactions: CLASS Assessments (Use tool for appropriate age group as available) □ Not Required ☐ Familiarity with CLASS for appropriate age group as available by one representative from the site ☐ Independent CLASS assessment by reliable observer to inform the program's professional development/improvement plan □ Independent CLASS assessment by reliable observer with minimum CLASS scores: Pre-K ■ Emotional Support - 5 ■ Instructional Support - 3 ■ Classroom Organization - 5 Toddler ■ Emotional & Behavioral Support - 5 ■ Engaged Support for Learning - 3.5 Infant ■ Responsive Caregiving (RC) - 5.0 □ Independent assessment with CLASS with minimum CLASS scores: Pre-K ■ Emotional Support - 5.5 ■ Instructional Support - 3.5 ■ Classroom Organization - 5.5 Toddler ■ Emotional & Behavioral Support - 5.5 ■ Engaged Support for Learning - 4 Infant ■ Responsive Caregiving (RC) - 5.5
+ELEMENT 1 POINT 2 POINTS 3 POINTS 4 POINTS 5 POINTS Core I: Child Development and School Readiness 1.
+Child Observation Not required Program uses evidence- based child assessment/observation tool annually that covers all five domains of development □ Program uses valid and reliable child assessment/ observation tool aligned with CA Foundations & Frameworks 1 twice a year DRDP (minimum twice a year) and results used to inform curriculum planning Program uses DRDP twice a year and uploads into DRDP Tech and results used to inform curriculum planning Core I: Child Development and School Readiness 2.
+Developmental and Health Screenings ☐ Meets Title 22 Regulations Health Screening Form (Community Care Licensing form LIC 701 "Physician's Report - Child Care Centers" or equivalent) used at entry, then: Annually OR Ensures vision and hearing screenings are conducted annually Program works with families to ensure screening of all children using a valid and reliable developmental screening tool at entry and as indicated by presults thereafter AND Meets Criteria from point level 2 Program works with families to ensure screening of all children using the ASQ at entry and as indicated by results thereafter AND Meets Criteria from point level 2 Program works with families to ensure screening of all children using the ASQ & ASQ-SE, if indicated, at entry, then as indicated by results thereafter AND Program staff uses children's screening results to make referrals and implement intervention strategies and adaptations as appropriate AND Meets Criteria from point level 2 Core II: Teachers and Teaching 3.
+Minimum Qualifications for Lead Teacher/ Family Child Care Home (FCCH) Meets Title 22 Regulations [Center: 12 units of Early Childhood Education (ECE)/Child Development (CD) FCCH: 15 hours of training on preventive health practices] Center: 24 units of ECE/CD 2 OR Associate Teacher Permit FCCH: 12 units of ECE/CD OR Associate Teacher Permit 24 units of ECE/CD + 16 units of General Education OR Teacher Permit AND 21 hours professional development (PD) annually Associate's degree (AA/AS) in ECE/CD (or closely related field) OR AA/AS in any field plus 24 units of ECE/CD OR Site Supervisor Permit AND 121 hours PD annually □ Bachelor's degree in ECE/CD (or closely related field) OR BA/BS in any field plus/with 24 units of ECE/CD (or master's degree in ECE/CD) OR Program Director Permit AND □ 21 hours PD annually Core II: Teachers and Teaching 4.
+Effective Teacher- Child Interactions: CLASS Assessments (Use tool for appropriate age group as available) □ Not Required ☐ Familiarity with CLASS for appropriate age group as available by one representative from the site Independent CLASS assessment by reliable observer to infom the program's professional development/improvement plan OR Informal assessment and results used to inform Quality Improvement Plan and staff professional development plan. □ Independent CLASS assessment by reliable observer with minimum CLASS scores: Pre-K ■ Emotional Support - 5 ■ Instructional Support - 3 ■ Classroom Organization - 5 Toddler ■ Emotional & Behavioral Support - 5 ■ Engaged Support for Learning - 3.5 Infant ■ Responsive Caregiving (RC) - 5.0 Independent assessment with CLASS with minimum CLASS scores: Pre-K Emotional Support - 5.5 Instructional Support - 3.5 Classroom Organization - 5.5 Toddler Emotional & Behavioral Support - 5.5 Engaged Support for Learning - 4 Infant Responsive Caregiving (RC) - 5.5

-1. Approved assessments are: Creative Curriculum GOLD, Early Learning Scale by National Institute of Early Education Research (NIEER), and Brigance Inventory of Early Development III.
+- Approved assessments are: Creative Curriculum GOLD, Early Learning Scale by National Institute of Early Education Research (NIEER), and Brigance Inventory of Early Development III. - 2.
+For all ECE/CD units, the core eight are desired but not required.